 The OneUp adapter sprocket is compatible with most 10 speed mountain setups running an 11-36T or 12-36T cassettes

-Shimano Deore (CS-HG62-10) and SRAM XX (XG-1099) are not currently compatible with the OneUp adapter Sprocket.
+Shimano Alivio (CS-HG50-10), Deore (CS-HG62-10) and SRAM XX (XG-1099) cassettes are not compatible with the OneUp adapter sprocket.
 In these cases the purchase of a compatible cassette will also be necessary.

 Shimano SLX (CS-HG81-10) and SRAM X0 (XG-1080) require special instructions located here but can be used

 Only cassettes listed above are compatible with the OneUp adapter sprocket

 The OneUp 42T sprocket is compatible with most medium or long cage 10 speed mountain rear derailleurs.
 We recommend any SRAM Type 2 or Shimano Shadow+ (clutch) with the addition of our RAD or RADr cages.
 SRAM XX 10 speed is not compatible.
 As with any cassette you need to check that your rear derailleur has enough capacity.